 The vagina is like an intricate snowflake in all of its unique perfectness: each one is an original work of nature’s art.
 It is the most wondrous, magnificent feature of the female body, or any body for that matter.
 Designed to relieve the bladder, have sex, and bestow the luckier lot with a dual orgasm, the vagina’s most astounding function is being the portal from where new life emerges.
 Yes, childbirth is an absolute miracle, but once it happens, our beautiful snowflake—well, let’s just say it melts a little bit.

 My Post-Baby Pelvic Floor Status

-Since my baby boy came on the scene eighteen months ago, I’ve noticed some changes in my nether region—some slight and some not so slight; the latter being that I cannot do a bunny hop or sneeze without peeing myself.
+Since my baby boy came on the scene, I’ve noticed some changes in my nether region—some slight and some not so slight; the latter being that I cannot do a bunny hop or sneeze without peeing myself.
 Forget about jumping jacks and hysterical laughter.
 This, I’ve learned, is because my pelvic-floor muscles, the ones that keep my bladder and vagina intact, have become stretched during the birthing process.
-Another teeny bit of stretching also occurred to the exterior of my delicate flower—its petals have unravelled a small degree.
+Another teeny bit of stretching also occurred to the exterior of my delicate flower—its petals have unraveled a small degree.
 Not that I plan on entering it into a beauty pageant any time soon, but I liked it better the way it was.
 So, it seems the right time to learn how to do Kegel exercise, among other things…

 Frankly, I’m just too chicken shit to partake in vaginal surgery at the moment (but this may change later!).
 Further, I cannot spare the downtime with a rambunctious toddler climbing onto my counters.
 So for now, I’m going to explore some of the non-invasive ways to help undo to my vagina what childbirth has done to it.